feathersjs/docs/guides/basics/starting.md

 http-server public/
 ```

-> __Note:__ You have to keep this server running for all browser examples in the basics guide tow work.
+> __Note:__ You have to keep this server running for all browser examples in the basics guide to work.

 In the `public/` folder we add two files, an `index.html` that will load Feathers: